 Release Generation

-Larval production: the hatching, rearing and sorting for the release generation are identical to the previously described method for the Egg Production colony, except that the number of eggs, larvae and pupae are larger.
-This requires more trays and more effort for sorting.
+Larval production: the hatching, rearing and sorting processes for the release generation are identical to the previously described method for the Egg Production colony.
+However, the scale of production is much larger and this requires more trays and more effort.

-Sorting Larvae from Male Pupae and from Female Pupae
+Sorting Larvae, Male Pupae and Female Pupae

-Sorting system process is exactly the same described for Egg Production.
+The sorting of larvae, male pupae and female pupae is identical to method described for Egg Production.

 After sorting the male pupae it is important to check for female contamination before release; there should not be more than 1% females present.
 Take three aliquots of 500 pupae (three random pupae measuring spoons) and count the number of female pupae present.
-Females can be identified since they are generally larger than males and also from differences in the genital lobe shape (figure 6)27.
+Females can be identified as they are generally larger than males and from differences in the genital lobe shape (figure 6)27.
 If there is greater than 1% females they should be re-sorted and checked again.

 Use only the males from day 8 and 9 for release; autoclave any remaining larvae and pupae.
 In Brazil, this waste must be treated the same way as medical waste but regulations may differ in other countries.
 Do not use female pupae and larvae from the Release Generation for the Egg Production Colony because of differences in quality control, rearing and contamination risks from larger numbers and lower quality control.

-Adult Storage for Release: place males into release devices to emerge and mature before release.
+Adult Storage for Release: Place males into release devices to emerge and mature before release.
 The details of the release devices are not covered in this method.
-However our release device capacity is around 1,000 males.
+However the capacity of the release devices we use is around 1,000 males.
 The release method details (release device and release system) are not covered in this method.

 Representative Results: